SarethSok/Twitterbotarmy/README.md

 # Twitterbotarmy
-Create a twitter account automatically.
+With this software you are able to create a twitter account automatically.

+**NOTE: Only for academyc use! ;-)**